 - Allow cookies to cool on the baking sheets for 5 minutes, then transfer to a wire rack to cool completely.
 Caramel will set after a couple hours.

-Make ahead tip: Cookies stay fresh covered at room temperature for up to 3 days or in the refrigerator for up to 1 week.
+- Make Ahead Instructions: Cookies stay fresh covered at room temperature for up to 3 days or in the refrigerator for up to 1 week.
 Store leftover caramel in the refrigerator for up to 2 weeks.
 You can make and shape the cookie dough and chill it in the refrigerator for up to 4 days, as noted in step 4.
 Baked and filled cookies freeze well for up to 3 months.
 Thaw overnight in the refrigerator and bring to room temperature before serving.